Consultations with registrars are by appointment only. You must produce the relevant information and documents to register a death.

 You will also need to produce the ‘certificate of cause of death’, more commonly known as the death certificate.
-The death certificate is given to you by a GP or hospital doctor.
+The death certificate is currently sent to the registrar by a GP or hospital doctor.

 In the event a coroner is involved, the issuing of a death certificate can be delayed.
 A coroner is involved when there is to be a post mortem examination or inquest into the death.